Problem Solving: integrated methodologies, tools and applications in Lean consulting

 • Process capability calculation

-• AS-IS process performance definition
+• Defining AS-IS process performance

 Analyze: Root cause identification.

-• Quantitative verification of cause-and-effect relationships
+• Quantitative verification of cause-effect relationships

-• Supporting statistical analysis
+• Supportive statistical analyses

-Improve: Development and implementation of solutions.
+Improvements: Development and implementation of solutions.

 • Consolidation of shared solutions